-For an explanation of the populations, psychological types, and attack types, see "About the Site" at schoolshooters.info. at a teacher and warned him to leave him alone.
+Brazill then fled the scene, but on his way out aimed his gun at a teacher and warned him to leave him alone.
 The teacher turned around and led his students back to the classroom for safety.
 Brazill left the school and was found nearby by a police officer who happened to be in the area.
 Brazill confessed to shooting someone and was arrested.